 When out on the mountain, staying warm and dry are so important both for your comfort and safety.
 Hokkaido Ski Club partners with Lenz Japan, a distributor of heated products by Austrian designer Lenz.
 We invited Hokkaido Ski Club’s ski and telemark instructor, Uroš Grilj, to test a pair of Lenz heated socks during the coldest week recorded in Hokkaido since 1957.
 We sat down with him to get his feedback.

-Firstly, tell us when you wore the Lenz heated socks.
+Firstly, tell us why you wore the Lenz Heated Socks.

 Uroš: I received my pair of Lenz Heated Socks just before the coldest week in Hokkaido [on Friday 8th February] so I tested them over a few days during that week.
 Temperatures in Niseko were hovering around -13 to -18 degrees so the socks couldn’t have come at a better time.

-What were your immediate thoughts when you opened the box?
+What were you immediate thoughts when you opened the box?

 How do they work?